rahil627/my-programming-stuff/langs/programming-languages.md

 **Rust**
   - Jon Blow's take
     - https://www.youtube.com/watch?v=4t1K66dMhWk&t=3635s
-      - the ownership model: "compile-time enforced permissions model that determine what you can and can't do with various pieces of memory", and thus by nature is overly restrictive.
+      - on the ownership model: "compile-time enforced permissions model that determine what you can and can't do with various pieces of memory", and thus by nature is overly restrictive.
 There are somethings that you could do that are correct that it won't let you do, because it can't prove they're correct... you have to fight the borrow checker, and it's very frustrating, but it's good because it pushes you into patterns that are better anyway
   - **like C/C++ but safe--no run-time errors(!?!?)**, **no garbage collector**, instead, using a specific memory management system, wherein you still have fine control of memory but it's easier(?) and guaranteed to be safe. you *must* learn and use this system to handle the memory yourself (just as you must learn Obj-C's reference counting, or C++'s pointers and smart pointers), thus if ever there's a problem with a garbage collector you'll either write that portion of code in C/C++ or just end up re-writing the whole thing with Rust
     - all of that of course comes with the cost of a slower development time (or at least having to be way more careful)
     - mutability: https://doc.rust-lang.org/std/keyword.mut.html, https://web.mit.edu/rust-lang_v1.25/arch/amd64_ubuntu1404/share/doc/rust/html/book/first-edition/mutability.html